-Your Progress in the Laboratory
+Your progress in the laboratory

-Keeping your Laboratory Notebook
+Keeping your laboratory notebook

-All your experimental work - even unsuccessful attempts - must be recorded in a laboratory notebook at the time that it is performed.
+All your experimental work - even unsuccessful attempts - must be recorded in a laboratory notebook at the time that they are performed.
 Your lab book will be inspected by your supervisor to extract information.
-So long as its content is clear, the elegance of the presentation is not an issue; your supervisor will judge it to be more important that the work be recorded as it is done.
+So long as its content is clear, the elegance of the presentation is not an issue; your supervisor will judge it to be more important that the work is being recorded as it is being done.
 You may refer backwards to previous protocols if you write notes to indicate changes to the previous experimental methods.

 The lab book is an important document that allows your supervisor and your tutor to review the progress of your project.
-It will contain the experimental details from which your dissertation will be written, and which will allow your experiments to be repeated by yourself, your supervisor's group, and other scientists.
+It will contain the experimental details from which your dissertation will be written, and which will allow your experiments to be repeated by yourself, your supervisor's group and by other scientists.
 It will be needed for your work to be written up and published.

-Finally, it is a legal document that must be kept according to specific guidelines to protect the University of Sheffield's intellectual property rights in your results.
-You must use the lab book provided by the university, which has permanent binding and numbered pages.
-Your lab book will remain the property of the university and must be returned to your supervisor at the end of the course.
+Finally, it is a legal document that must be kept according to specific guidelines to protect the University of Sheffield's Intellectual property rights on your results.
+You must use the lab book provided by the University, which has permanent binding and has numbered pages.
+Your lab book will remain the property of the University and must be returned to your supervisor at the end of the course.
 You may copy it with your supervisor's permission, but you do not have the right to publish your results.

-The brief guidelines below are taken from Keeping a Laboratory Notebook, published by BTG plc.
+The brief guidelines below are taken from "Keeping a Laboratory Notebook" published by BTG plc.

-- The laboratory notebook must be written in permanent ink. - The entries must give full details of all laboratory materials and methods and all computer analyses.
-They should be sufficiently detailed so that another individual could easily replicate the work. - Results should refer back to the original entry in the lab book if other entries have been made in the interim. - Pictures and computer printouts should be permanently fixed to the book.
-They should fit onto the page, and the witness should sign across the joint.
-Where additional supporting material cannot be kept in the book, reference to that material should be made and the material stored in an orderly manner.
+- The laboratory notebook must be written in permanent ink. - The entries must give full details of all laboratory materials and methods, and all computer analyses.
+They should be sufficiently detailed so that another individual could easily replicate the work. - Results should refer back to the original entry in the lab book, if other entries have been made in the interim.

-- Unused pages or parts of pages should be ruled out.
-Pages should not be left incomplete. - Errors should be simply crossed out, corrected, and initialled.
-Never use correction fluid or tear out pages. - The author should date and sign each page. - The supervisor should ideally sign and date all pages. - In instances where the supervisor feels the results may be patentable, a witness should also sign and date the lab book.
+- Pictures and computer printouts should be permanently fixed into the book.
+They should fit onto the page, and the witness should sign across the join.
+Where additional supporting material cannot be kept in the book, reference to that material should be made, and the material stored in an orderly manner. - Unused pages/parts of pages should be ruled through.
+Pages should not be left incomplete. - Errors should be simply crossed out, corrected and initialled.
+Never use correction fluid or tear out pages. - All pages should be signed and dated by the author. - All pages should ideally be signed and dated by the supervisor. - In instances where the supervisor feels results may be patentable, a witness should also sign and date the lab book.